-This grant program is available to entering freshman and sophomore students who completed a rigorous high school program, graduated high school after January 1, 2005, are a U.S. Citizen, are Federal Pell Grant eligible, and are enrolled on a full-time basis.
-The grant provides up to \$750 for the first academic year and \$1,300 for the second academic year providing the student maintains a minimum GPA of 3.0.
+This grant program is available to entering freshman and sophomore students who completed a rigorous high school program, graduated high school after January 1, 2005, are Federal Pell Grant eligible, and are enrolled for a minimum of six credits.
+The grant provides up to \$750 for the first academic year and

+\$1,300 for the second academic year providing the student maintains a minimum GPA of 3.0.
 Students must submit a copy of their high school transcript to the Financial Aid Office for evaluation.